a-agmon/rs-graph-llm/README.md

-# rs-graph-llm | A Rust-built, stateful graph runner for LLM agents
+# rs-graph-llm | A stateful graph execution frameowrk for LLM agents built in native Rust

-Inspired by LangGraph and tightly integrated with [Rig](https://github.com/0xPlaygrounds/rig), rs-graph-llm is a simple, lean, Rust-native framework for designing and running stateful, graph-driven LLM agent workflows.
+Inspired by LangGraph and tightly integrated with [Rig](https://github.com/0xPlaygrounds/rig), **rs-graph-llm** is a simple, lean, Rust-native framework for designing and running stateful, graph-driven LLM agent workflows.

 ## Why This Framework?